jamesbrooks/hash_validator/README.md

 * `numeric`
 * `array`
 * `time`
+* `required`: just requires any value to be present for the designated key.
 * hashes are validates by nesting validations, or if just the presence of a hash is required `{}` can be used.

 Example use-cases include Ruby APIs (I'm currently using it in a Rails API that I'm building for better error responses to developers).